-Notification of a data breach to the Privacy Commissioner for Personal Data, Hong Kong (the "Commissioner") by the data user (see Note 1) is not a legal requirement.
+Notification of a data breach to the Privacy Commissioner for Personal Data, Hong Kong (the "Commissioner") by the data user (see Note I) is not a legal requirement.
 In deciding whether or not to give this notification to the Commissioner, you should consider the "Guidance on Data Breach Handling and the Giving of Breach Notifications" issued by the Commissioner.
 In most cases, it is advisable to give notifications to the data subject(s) (see Note 2) affected by the breach.

-dress: elephone number: Fax number: Email address: Where the person giving this notification n is an organization, please provide the following information: n is an organization, please provide the following information: Contact person : n is an organization, please provide the following information: Contact person : Name (Mr/Ms/Miss): Contact person : Name (Mr/Ms/Miss): Relationship with the Reporting Organ Contact person : Name (Mr/Ms/Miss): Relationship with the Reporting Organ nization (e.g. job title): Fax number:
+Henry idress: Fax number: mail address: Where the person giving this notificati on is an organization, please provide the following information: Where the person giving this notificati Contact person : on is an organization, please provide the following information: Contact person : on is an organization, please provide the following information: Contact person : Name (Mr/Ms/Miss): Contact person : Name (Mr/Ms/Miss): Relationship with the Reporting Org Contact person : Name (Mr/Ms/Miss): Relationship with the Reporting Org anization (e.g. job title):